Biden presented with brick from his family’s ancestral home in Co Mayo

 US president Joe Biden has received a physical piece of his family’s past at a heritage centre in Co Mayo.

-On his final day of engagements in Ireland, he visited the North Mayo Heritage and Genealogical Centre to learn more about his Irish roots.
+On his final day of engagements in Ireland, he spent more than an hour at the North Mayo Heritage and Genealogical Centre meeting people and learning more about his Irish roots.

 Mr Biden keeps in close contact with the Blewitt family, who attended the White House St Patrick’s Day receptions in 2022 and 2023.